zoten/elixir-for-a-better-world/README.md

 ## Let's make it better!

+### Climate change and sustainability

+ * [Sero](https://sero.life/) ♡ private company leveraging nerves to build iot for intelligent energy control and optimization as part of decarbonising homes in the UK
 ### Learning platforms / systems

  * [Moodle](https://moodle.com/) ♡ open source learning management system.
 [MoodleNet](https://docs.moodle.org/dev/MoodleNet/tech/stack#Rationale_for_choosing_Elixir_for_the_MoodleNet_back-end) is the part of the stack currently built in Elixir